JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 steps = 10_000
 lyapunovspectrum(lorenz96, steps)
 ```
-As expected, there is at least one positive Lyapunov exponent (before the system is chaotic) and at least one zero Lyapunov exponent, because the system is continuous time.
+As expected, there is at least one positive Lyapunov exponent, because the system is chaotic, and at least one zero Lyapunov exponent, because the system is continuous time.

 Alternatively, you may want to estimate the basins of attraction of a multistable dynamical system.
 The Henon map is "multistable" in the sense that some initial conditions diverge to infinity, and some others converge to a chaotic attractor.
 Computing these basins of attraction is simple with [`Attractors`](@ref), and would work as follows: